Skip to main content

 Debt covenants are generally categorized by two major types:

-What are affirmative debt covenants?
+What are affirmative covenants?

-Affirmative debt covenants assert the borrower’s actions to be performed to maintain the financial health and well-being of the business.
+Affirmative covenants assert the borrower’s actions to be performed to maintain the financial health and well-being of the business.

-Examples of affirmative debt covenants:
+Examples of affirmative covenants:

 • Obligations to pay all payroll and taxes when due.